 In June 2018, GE announced their intention to pursue an orderly separation from Baker Hughes over time.
 To that end, in November 2018, Baker Hughes completed a secondary public offering in which GE and its affiliates sold 101.2 million shares of Class A common stock of Baker Hughes.
-The offering included the exchange by GE and its affiliates of our common units (Units), together with the corresponding shares of Class B common stock of Baker Hughes.
+The offering included the exchange by GE and its affiliates of our common units (Units), together with the corresponding shares of Class B common stock of Baker Hughes, for Class A common stock of Baker Hughes.
 Also, in November 2018, we repurchased and canceled 65 million of our Units from GE and its affiliates for \$1.5 billion.
 As a result of this secondary offering and repurchase, GE's interest in us was reduced from approximately 62.5% to approximately 50.4%.